|Nutrition Facts (per serving)|

 Have you ever wondered if you could mix scotch with beet juice?
-Okay, so it is likely that you haven't but just in case you have ever doubted the versatility of whiskey, allow me to introduce you to the Ruby Queen.
+OK, so it is likely that you haven't but just in case you have ever doubted the versatility of whiskey, allow me to introduce you to the Ruby Queen.

 The Ruby Queen recipe was developed by Rob Krueger of Extra Fancy in New York City.
 The cocktail menu for the Brooklyn bar is filled with drinks that are just as creative as this one, and it seems like patrons could never get bored with the specialties of the house.

 Though it is filled with a couple of unusual ingredients, the Ruby Queen is actually quite easy to mix up.
 You will need to prepare or acquire fresh beet juice and take a few minutes to make a fresh honey syrup.

 The surprise comes when you taste just how well scotch works against this sweetened vegetable profile.
 Most of us would lean toward a more neutral spirit for such a distinct flavor like beets, yet the whisky adds a depth that vodka and gin cannot.

 Once all of the ingredients are in hand, simply pour and shake like any other drink and you will have a nice, savory drink that will rival (or replace) any bloody mary on those occasions when you desire something completely out of the norm.